 Notably, in 2017, the Court of Appeals for the District of Columbia Circuit invalidated a Commission order approving another SRO's rule change, explaining "the agency must examine the relevant data and articulate a satisfactory explanation for its action including a 'rational connection between the facts found and the choice made.'
-13
+10

-That Court further ruled that the Commission must, when approving an SRO rule, "find" or "determine" that the rule meets the requirements of the Exchange Act.14
+That Court further ruled that the Commission must, when approving an SRO rule, "find" or "determine" that the rule meets the requirements of the Exchange Act.
+11

-While that is what must happen here, the existing regulatory record precludes it.
+While that is what must happen here, the regulatory record of the ADF Proposal and the First ADF Amendment precludes it.